6 Employee Retention Strategies That Pay Off

 5. Deliberate and thoughtful hiring

 Train your hiring managers to sniff out the right fit for your company early in the hiring process.
 This includes them being able to manage the expectations of potential hires when it comes to their duties and the benefits that will be included in their compensation package.
-If your strategy consists of promising a whole lot just to get a person to bite and then delivering less than expected, you can expect a high turnover rate.

-So, make sure to empower them and turn your hiring process into a winning employee retention strategy.
+Make sure to empower them and turn your hiring process into a winning employee retention strategy.

 6. Make your employees proud of your brand